With an uptick in social buying, there is only one way to remain competitive in the sales game; Social Selling.

 - Content is king.
 Creating and sharing content that resonates with your target community allows you to connect on a more personal level.
 It demonstrates that you understand what they are looking for and have something original to offer.
 Make sure to create original and intriguing content, or share trusted sources’ content, to make you seem more approachable and credible.

 Social Selling is the art of making your prospects an offer they can’t refuse.
 It is the fusion of the Sales team and Digital Marketers, working together to achieve collective sales goals.
 It’s a tool that everyone has access too, but takes skill and collaboration to master.
-Most importantly, when done right, social selling provides a way to authentically communicate with your community, and ultimately boost sales.
+Most importantly, when done right, social selling provides a way to authentically communicate with your community, and ultimately boost sales, and if you’re still not convinced, here are 10 social selling stats that will make you change your mind.

 Sociabble is the leading provider of social selling software.
 Our unique platform organizes brand, third-party, and user-generated content onto themed channels.
 From these channels, users can share on social media and track subsequent traffic and lead generation.